clusterlink-net/clusterlink/website/content/en/blog/clusterlink-intro/index.md

  used to explicitly allow and deny communications.
-Affected workloads are defined in terms of their attributes (such as location, environment, namespace or even labels) and have two priorities, with privileged (i.e., administrator defined, cluster scoped) policies evaluated before user defined namespaced policies.
+Affected workloads are defined in terms of their attributes (such as location, environment, namespace or even labels) and have two priorities, with privileged (i.e., administrator defined, cluster scoped) policies evaluated before user-defined namespaced policies.

 ClusterLink consists of several main components that work together to securely connect workloads across multiple Kubernetes clusters, both on-premises and on